Max Liebermann von Sonnenberg: Career

-Conservatism

 His conservatism proved a problem for Liebermann von Sonnenberg when he purchased the newspaper Antisemitic Correspondence from Theodor Fritsch and promptly lost most of the readership after he dispensed with Fritsch's attacks on leading German figures and organised Christianity.
 Liebermann von Sonnenberg's only rhetoric in this vein was directed against Germany's Roman Catholic population when he questioned their patriotism by suggesting that every Catholic had "his feet in Germany but his head in Rome".

-Reichstag

-Liebermann von Sonnenberg was one of the candidates elected and he soon became noted for his attempts to introduce a bill to ban all Jewish immigration during every session of the Reichstag.
+Liebermann von Sonnenberg was elected to the Reichstag and soon became noted for his attempts to introduce a bill to ban all Jewish immigration during every session of the Reichstag.
 His 1897 bill that sought to reintroduce denominational oaths in court cases was passed and represented the only occasion when a bill introduced by one of the anti-Semites was successful.

+Personal life and death

-He continued to represent his constituency of Fritzlar until his death in 1911.
+von Sonnenberg continued to represent his constituency of Fritzlar until his death in 1911.